Determination of the spin and parity of all-charm tetraquarks: Angular distributions

 \section{Angular distributions}

 The $\PX$ quantum numbers can be inferred from the polarizations of the $\PJGy$ mesons, which, in turn, result in specific angular distributions of the decay muons.
-To analyse the diagram in Fig.~\ref{fig:decay}, we define $\lambda_1$ ($\lambda_2$) as the spin projection of one (the other) $\PJGy$ along their respective directions.
+Figure~\ref{fig:decay} defines $\lambda_1$ and $\lambda_2$ as the spin projections of the two $\PJGy$ mesons along their respective directions of motion.
 Both $\lambda_1$ and $\lambda_2$ can take values of $-1$, $0$, or $+1$.
 Let $A_{\lambda_1\lambda_2}$ be the quantum mechanical amplitude that describes the decay of $\PX$ into two mesons with spin projections $\lambda_1$ and $\lambda_2$.
 The nine values of $\abs{A_{\lambda_1\lambda_2}}^2$ can be interpreted as relative probabilities for specific polarization states of the two $\PJGy$ mesons.

-The angular distributions in the decay $\PX\to \PJGy\PJGy\to (\PGmp\PGmm)( \PGmp\PGmm)$ can be expressed as a function of three angular observables $\theta_1$, $\theta_2$, and $\Phi=(\Phi_1+\Phi_2)$ as shown in Fig.~\ref{fig:decay}.
+The angular distributions in the decay $\PX\to \PJGy\,\PJGy\to (\PGmp\PGmm)( \PGmp\PGmm)$ can be expressed as a function of three angular observables $\theta_1$, $\theta_2$, and $\Phi=(\Phi_1+\Phi_2)$ as illustrated in Fig.~\ref{fig:decay} and further explained in Appendix~\ref{sec:nature_append_angles}.
 Here, $\theta_1$ and $\theta_2$ are the helicity angles of the two $\PJGy$ mesons, and $\Phi$ represents the angle between their decay planes.
-The nine amplitudes $A_{\lambda_1\lambda_2}$ appear as coefficients in the expression.
+The nine amplitudes $A_{\lambda_1\lambda_2}$ appear in the coefficients of the expression.
 The analytical and numerical calculations of the angular distributions are detailed in Refs.~\cite{Gao:2010qx,Bolognesi:2012mm}.

 We base the prediction of $A_{\lambda_1 \lambda_2}$ on symmetry considerations~\cite{Gao:2010qx}.
 Angular momentum conservation implies that $\abs{\lambda_1-\lambda_2} \le J$.
 For two identical $\PJGy$ particles, the relation $A_{\lambda_1\lambda_2}=(-1)^{J}A_{\lambda_2\lambda_1}$ must hold.
 Finally, assuming that the $\PX$ has definite $P$ and $C$ quantum numbers, which are conserved in the strong decays, we conclude that $A_{\lambda_1\lambda_2} = P(-1)^{J} A_{(-\lambda_2)(-\lambda_1)}$ and the charge conjugation $C = +1$.
-The latter is due to the $C = +1$ of the $\PJGy\PJGy$ final state.
+The latter is due to the $C = +1$ of the $\PJGy\,\PJGy$ final state.
 This results in six possible assignments for the $J^{PC}$ quantum numbers with the corresponding contributions from the amplitudes shown in Table~\ref{table:jcp}.
 States $J^{P+}$ with $J \ge 3$ would exhibit amplitudes and angular distributions similar to those of $2^{P+}$, as inferred from Ref.~\cite{Gao:2010qx}.